jonseymour/florida/DISCUSSION.md

     P(Gs) = 1/2

+The answer to 2C is the same as for 1B since this question is asking the sae question about families that have the same properties as those described by 1B.

 # DISCUSSION
-The differences between Problem 1 and Problem 2 are explained by the fact that the first problem counts 2-child families whereas the second problem counts daughters of 2-child families and there are 4/3 as many daughters as their are families (because 2-girl families skew the count).
+The differences between Problem 1 and Problem 2 are explained by the fact that the first problem counts 2-child families whereas the second problem counts daughters of 2-child families.
+So, whereas girl-girl families comprise only 1/3 of the families with at least one girl, the girls of girl-girl families comprise 1/2 of the girls of such families.

-There is a curious difference between the answers to 1B and 2B.
-The answer for 1B depends on the probability of a girl being named Florida, whereas 2B does not.
+There is, on cursory inspection, a curious difference between the answers to 1B and 2B.
+The answer for 1B depends on the probability of a girl being named Florida, whereas 2B does not even though the questions seem quite similar.
 It is interesting to ponder why the probability matters for case 1B but not for case 2B when, in some sense, the questions are the same.
-2B could be turned into a question about a family simply by adding the words "...
-Florida who is the daughter of 2-child family.
-What is the chance the family she is a daughter of is a girl-girl family."
+2B could be turned into a question about a family simply by changing this:

+ "You are then told that the girl's name is Florida.
+What is the chance the girl's sibling is also a girl?"

+To this:

+ "You are then told that the girl's name is Florida.
+What is the chance the girl's family has two girls?"

-In fact, you can do this with the simulator by adding a `--count-families` flag which causes the simulator to count the family of each girl in the selected population and to do so at most once.
-This transforms the stream of girls into a stream of families.
+In fact, you can do this with the simulator by specifying a `--unique-families` flag which causes the simulator to count the family of each girl in the selected population and to count each family at most once.
+This transforms a stream of girls back into a stream of families.

-Observe first how the 2B answer is stable even if the probability is varied.
-At this point we are still counting
+Observe first how the 2B answer is stable even if the probability of a girl name Florida is varied.
+At this point we are still counting girls:
-girls:

     $ florida --girls --florida --probability 0.001
     [girls] n=1000000, c=1026, gg=519, gg/c=50.6%